Mercury13/unicodia/README.md

 **English.** The dialect called “International English” or “English as a lingua franca”: use the best word for non-native audience.
 Examples: truck > lorry, petrol > gas, -ize > -ise.
 Prefer British form if both are good.
 Punctuation around quotes is British/international: it’s inside quotes if it’s a part of “phrase being quoted”.

-Though the grammar must be close to the British/American origin.
+Though the grammar must be close to the British/American origin, with articles and tenses.
 Unless you are native/proficient, every new sufficiently large text must be grammar-checked with Grammarly or a similar AI tool.

 **Russian.** Ё is mandatory.
 No grammatical concessions to Ukrainian.